Essay: Worth 40% of total points

 Prepare your essay using ONE of the following essay topics:

-- Essay must be no more than 650 words in length (not including the title page), double spaced, 12 point Times New Roman font.
+- Essay must be no more than 650 words in length (not including the title page), double spaced, 12 point standard font

 - Essay will be graded on the following rubric with 100 points possible